DogsTailFarmer/martin-binance/README.md

 For fine-tuning there is KBB parameter.
 By default, value 2.0 is used to calculate Bollinger curves.

-The over price value updated before the start of the new cycle.
+The over price value update before the start of the new cycle and periodically refreshed.
+If the market condition change exceeds the set limits, the grid is updated (does not apply in reverse cycle).

 #### Quantity of grid orders
 <p id="quantity-of-grid-orders"></p>